thehackerwithin/berkeley/_posts/2014-09-24-parcs-and-radwatch.markdown

 ### Examples

-Examples can be found int he presentation, but will not be shared online.
+Examples can be found in the presentation, but will not be shared online.

 # Discussion: RadWatch (without all the physics)